etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 ## Table Definitions

-If you pass a table name to a `DBsource` or `DbDestination` or a Sql statement to a `DbSource`, the meta data of the table is automatically derived from that table or sql statement by ETLBox.
-For table or views this is done via a Sql statement that queries system information, and for the Sql statement this is done via parsing the statement.
+If you pass a table name to a `DBsource` or `DbDestination` or a SQL statement to a `DbSource`, the meta data of the table is automatically derived from that table or sql statement by ETLBox.
+For table or views this is done via a SQL statement that queries system information, and for the SQL statement this is done via parsing the statement.
 If you don't want ETLBox to read this information, or if you want to provide your own meta information, you can pass a `TableDefinition` instead.